Server accused of taking $10K in tips at Cary restaurant

 CARY, N.C.
-(WTVD) --A bartender is behind bars after police said she stole $10,000 in tips at a Cary restaurant.
+(WTVD) --A bartender is facing a charge after police said she stole $10,000 in tips at a Cary restaurant.

-Police said between January 1 and the beginning of June, 26-year-old Erika Denton altered several food receipts at Tasu Asian Bistro.
+Police said between January 1 and the beginning of June, management discovered 26-year-old Erika Denton had altered several food receipts at Tasu Asian Bistro.

 According to arrest warrants, she changed the food amount with the tip amount, resulting in a bigger tip she could pocket.